-Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large scale deployments of Kubernetes clusters (up to one million).
-Below are some of the concepts of Fleet that will be useful through out this documentation.
+Fleet is fundamentally a set of Kubernetes custom resource definitions (CRDs) and controllers to manage GitOps for a single Kubernetes cluster or a large-scale deployment of Kubernetes clusters.
+Note that Fleet is designed for mass horizontal scaling, but to date, scaling up to one million clusters has only been done in a test environment, not in production.

 - Fleet controller: The controller(s) running on the Fleet manager orchestrating GitOps.
-In practice Fleet manager and Fleet controllers is used fairly interchangeably.
+In practice, the Fleet manager and Fleet controllers are used fairly interchangeably.

 - Single Cluster Style: This is a style of installing Fleet in which the manager and downstream cluster are the same cluster.
 This is a very simple pattern to quickly get up and running with GitOps.